cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 }
 ```

-The semantics are identical to the ones adopted to enable vote extensions via
+The semantics are similar to the ones adopted to enable vote extensions via
 [`VoteExtensionsEnableHeight`](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci++_app_requirements.md#abciparamsvoteextensionsenableheight).
 The PBTS algorithm is enabled from `FeatureParams.PbtsEnableHeight`, when this
 parameter is set to a value greater than zero, and greater to the height at